jogendra/jogendra.github.io/_posts/2019-02-25-how-to-write-proposal-for-google-summer-of-code.md

 1. [Enhancement to SUSI iOS Project](https://docs.google.com/document/d/1iR7-LCF6rbTaZglPxOOwNPBTvtXuIZwWJiQMlSYlOrY/edit?usp=sharing) (Accepted)
-2. [Phimpme iOS Project](https://docs.google.com/document/d/1emFcE0cMTButYEzoKZGScOVEPHHqMv6_mrOIwUxmJkA/edit?usp=sharing) (Not Accepted - Love is one-sided some time.
-To be honest, I gave a lot more time making this proposal and did good research than the accepted proposal above.
+2. [Phimpme iOS Project](https://docs.google.com/document/d/1emFcE0cMTButYEzoKZGScOVEPHHqMv6_mrOIwUxmJkA/edit?usp=sharing) (Not Accepted - to be honest, I gave a lot more time making this proposal and did good research than the accepted proposal above.
 It was a new proposed project.
 You can see how much it is important to know about the priority of the project for you are going to submit the proposal.
 Pro tips: contact the mentor earlier, they can tell you what are their priorities and what exactly they are looking for!)

 ### Important Links